publicissapient-france/code-elevator/README.md

 # Code Elevator

 This project is a live coding contest.
+[More info here](http://xebia-france.github.io/code-elevator).

 ## Rules